 Users can change permissions or remove only those users that they invited to share the folder.
 As the owner, you can change permissions or remove any user, even those you did not directly invite.

 Only the owner can permanently delete any subfolder or file in a shared folder.

 Any folder on your desktop can be shared.
 You are able to share any sub-folder of an already existing shared folder with additional participants.
-See for more details.
+See Sharing a subfolder for more details.

 Synchronization for the special Windows folders, My Documents, Desktop, Music, and Pictures, is slightly different.
 These special folders do not act as top-level folders; therefore, you can synchronize any folder in any of these special folders, including your folders and any folders shared with you.
 Any changes in those synchronized folders are not reflected to My Documents, Desktop, Music or Pictures respectively.